 Acrylic, also known as Plexiglass, Lucite, or Perspex, Acrylite, and Optix is a versatile plastic material with a variety of purposes and benefits, available in a spectrum of colors and opacities.
 Acrylic plastic was first produced in 1928 and brought to the market by Rohm and Haas Company around 1933.
 It was initially used during World War II for products such as airplane windows, canopies, and turrets.

 Acrylic is an extremely durable material that is 10x times stronger than glass.
 Because of its resistance to high pressure and impact.
 As well as its incredible resistance to weather and temperature, acrylic is a great alternative to glass.

-Edgelit, also known as exotic edge is a clear acrylic that when lit from the side, diffuses and allows a uniform illumination of its edges and laser engravings.
-Edgelit offers all the impact strength and weather resistance of cast acrylic.
-Edgelit is a clear cast acrylic with nano-particles that allow a uniform light transfer to its edges and or engraved surface when illuminated.
-Edgelit is an excellent choice to use with versatile led light technology supporting the modern market in lighting advertising, architecture, design and art industries.
-Edgelit offers all the impact strength and weather resistance of cast acrylic.
+Fluorescent Acrylic, also known as exotic edge is a transparent acrylic that when lit from the side, diffuses and allows a uniform illumination of its edges and laser engravings.
+Fluorescent acrylic offers all the impact strength and weather resistance of cast acrylic.
+Fluorescent is a transparent cast acrylic with nano-particles that allow a uniform light transfer to its edges and or engraved surface when illuminated.
+Fluorescent acrylic is an excellent choice to use with versatile led light technology supporting the modern market in lighting advertising, architecture, design and art industries.
+Fluorescent acrylic offers all the impact strength and weather resistance of cast acrylic.

 - Illuminated point of purchase displays

 Acrylic is simple to clean and polish using a clean cloth and cleaning compounds.
 It is possible to remove light scratches from acrylic with special abrasive compounds.
 Here at Plastic-Craft we sell a number of cleaners and polishers such as the Novus polishing kit, that can keep your acrylic looking like new for years to come.